Lidingöbron: Second pontoon bridge

 With the creation of the harbour of Värtahamnen, the original bridge obstructed shipping in the strait, and it was therefore bought by the city of Stockholm in 1883 who replaced it 1884 with a new pontoon bridge, 12 m wide and with two moveable sections at each end for the passage of ships.
 This bridge was located near the present bridge.
 The level of the roadway was only 10–15 cm over the water surface however, so even moderate winds made crossing the bridge a tough experience.
 The lateral stability of the bridge was ensured by means of logs attached to the bridge every 24 m and anchored to the bottom.
 The use of logs instead of chains effectively increased the bridge's general buoyancy at the cost of its stability during low tide - the bridge often serpentined its way across the water while the inclination of the roadway at the two ends made use of extra horses necessary.
 Heavy trucks started to use the bridge, for which it was not constructed.
 Ice break-up destroyed a third of the bridge in 1918.

 Old Lidingöbron

 By the end of World War I, the increasing number of motor cars made a more able bridge necessary, and by 1925 a steel truss bridge, 9.1 m wide with a 6.7 m long roadway, finally replaced the second pontoon bridge.
 It had two railway tracks in the same carriageway as the road.

 To avoid foundation work at the maximum depth a 140 m long truss arch was used, and the bridge was provided with a simple 20 m long bascule leaf in order to allow a vertical navigation clearance of 5.3 m.

-After the new bridge was built, cars were no longer allowed on the old bridge.
-It has one rail track which is now considered a tramway (or light rail line), the Lidingöbanan.
-The other half of the bridge is used for bicycles and pedestrians.
+After the new bridge was built 1971, cars were no longer allowed on the old bridge.
+It had one rail track which was also rebranded to a tramway (or light rail line), the Lidingöbanan.
+The other half of the bridge was used for bicycles and pedestrians.

+It was torn down in 2023 after the Little Lidingöbron was opened in 2022, because the Old Lidingöbron was considered in a bad shape.